Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 J.

-Hetzler (editor Arnhems Dagblad)
+Hetzler (editor of Arnhems Dagblad)

 H.H. van Heuveln (chairman Bedrijfsgroep Horeca)